Do Go On - 302 - The Cherry Sisters ; The Worst Show in Vaudeville

 Yeah.

-There was one, uh, anecdote he told,
+There was one anecdote he told,

 and when I was listening last night,

-about how funny English people are,
+about how funny English people are.

-it was paragraph long,
+It was paragraphs long,

-about how the trains weren't running and stuff.
+how the trains went running and stuff.

-And then he got on this train,
+And then he got on this train and it hadn't gone.

-It was just sitting there,
+It was just sitting there.

-and he was the only one on there and this guy with a big bushy beard.
+And this guy with a big bushy beard.

-I said, how long have you been waiting here for?
+how long have you been waiting here for?

 And the guy goes, well, put it this way.

-When I got here, I was clean, shaven.
+When I got here, I was clean shaven.

 And then he goes, I like that very much.